 Nymphaio is known for its traditional mansions

 The glory days of Nymphaio are reflected in the impressive stone built mansions located all around the village.
-Although Nymphaio was affected by out-migration in the 1950’s and 1960’s, it has been revived today by the return of its people who wanted to come back to their roots in this ancient and beautiful mountain village.
+Although Nymphaio was affected by out-migration in the 1950s and 1960s, it has been revived today by the return of its people who wanted to return to their roots in this ancient and beautiful mountain village.